ShammiL/docs-mi/en/docs/learn/examples/jms-examples/guaranteed-delivery-with-failover.md

     * Source Message Store
     * Target Message Store

     The scheduled failover message forwarding processor sends messages from the failover store to the original store when it is available in the failover scenario.
-In this configuration, the source message store should be the failover message store and target message store should be the original message store.
+In this configuration, the source message store should be the failover message store and the target message store should be the original message store.

 - **Proxy service**